Genealogy Studies Program

 Get the Skills, Tools, and Methodology to Make the Most of Facts and Doubt

-The Genealogical Research Certificate program leads to a certificate from Boston University and is excellent preparation for those who wish to seek certification through the Board for Certification of Genealogists®.
+The Genealogical Research Certificate program leads to a certificate from Boston University and is excellent preparation for those who wish to seek certification through the Board for Certification of Genealogists® or accreditation with the International Commission for the Accreditation of Professional Genealogists (ICAPGen).

 The rigorous online program affords students the opportunity to:

-• Hone genealogical skills for personal or professional development
+• Advance their genealogical skills for personal or professional development

 Who Should Enroll?